Skip to Main Content

 Arkansas has some of the weakest gun laws in the country and the ninth-highest gun death rate.
 State lawmakers must act to close loopholes and enact lifesaving reforms.

 In recent years, Arkansas has enacted few meaningful gun safety laws.
 Instead it began allowing concealed carry at universities and polling places.
-In 2022, Arkansas had the eighth highest gun death rate among the states.
-In an average year, 638 people die from gun violence in the state.
-That means that someone dies from gun violence every 14 hours.
-Fifty-six percent of these deaths are gun suicides, and 39% are gun homicides.
+In 2023, Arkansas had the seventh highest gun death rate among the states.
+In an average year, 658 people die from gun violence in the state.
+That means that someone dies from gun violence every 13 hours.
+Fifty-six percent of these deaths are gun suicides, and 40% are gun homicides.
+In Arkansas, the rate of gun deaths increased 32% from 2014 to 2023, compared to a 33% increase nationwide.

 What Arkansas Does Well